Measurement of the mean excitation energy of liquid argon: Fit procedure

 The experimental setup was simulated using \geant v11.2.1~\cite{geant2016}.
 See \fig{geant}.
 The physics list \texttt{FTFP\_BERT\_EMZ} was used, where \texttt{EMZ} is also known as EM \texttt{Opt4}, and provides the best EM physics available in \geant.\footnote{https://geant4-userdoc.web.cern.ch/UsersGuides/PhysicsListGuide/html/electromagnetic/} For all materials, the \texttt{DensityEffectCalculatorFlag} was set to obtain the best available treatment of the Fermi density effect.
 At the relevant energies, this has no effect for argon but a small effect for the aluminum vessel and copper strips, since they have more loosely bound electrons.

 \figuregeant

 The experiment was simulated with the \ivalue of liquid argon set to 181\,eV, 189\,eV, 197\,eV, 205\,eV, and 213\,eV and with each of the 20 copper absorber thicknesses, with $10^7$ to $10^8$ protons simulated in each case, with higher statistics used for points providing more information to the fit, such that the uncertainty from Monte Carlo statistics is negligible.
 The normalization of the signal is a free parameter in the fit; i.e. we do not attempt any a~priori calibration of the scintillator yield or camera's efficiency.
 As a very good approximation, the transmission as a function of copper absorber thickness differs from one \ivalue to another only by a horizontal translation and a normalization (see \fig{shape}).
 Therefore, the shape of this curve is used as a template in the fit which extracts the experimental \ivalue from the data.
-In the fit, there are three free parameters --- the overall normalization, the left-right shift (absorber thickness), and the up-down shift (background normalization).
-For the off-axis fit, the background normalization is fixed to the Monte Carlo prediction, while on the on-axis fit, the data is allowed to constrain it.
+In the fit, the parameter of interest is the left-right shift (absorber thickness).
+Additional parameters are the up-down shift (background normalization), the overall normalization, and three free parameters for several systematic effects, discussed below.
+Because the off-axis data has large statistical uncertainties, the background normalization is fixed to the Monte Carlo prediction, and three systematics parameters are fixed to the best fit values found in the on-axis fit.
 The results are shown in \fig{realdatafit}.